Daisy Lawler

-Daisy Lawler (December 24, 1942) is a former politician from the U.S. state of Oklahoma.
+Daisy Lawler (born December 24, 1942) is a former politician from the U.S. state of Oklahoma.
 Lawler was elected to the Oklahoma Senate in 2002 and served until 2006, representing District 24.
 Lawler was an educator for 28 years before running for political office.
 Her dedication to education continued through her time in the legislature, as she was a tireless advocate for children, education, and improved care for the elderly.

 Early life

 Daisy Lambert Lawler was born on December 24, 1942, in Walters, Oklahoma, to parents Robert and Dorothy Lambert.
 Lawler's parents were self-employed dairy farmers with limited education.
 Lawler was placed in first grade at the age of five and although her parents did not have much education, they valued it highly for their only daughter.
 After high school, Lawler attended college in Chickasha.
 Soon after, Lawler met her husband and moved to northern Oklahoma where the two lived for several years and had two children.
 Lawler decided she wanted to return to college and the family moved back south and built a farm.